Akatsuki667/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 - Letters o and O should be replaced by 0
 - Letters t and T should be replaced by 7
 - Letters l and L should be replaced by 1

+Even more pointers, arrays and strings

+0-memset.c : Write a function that fills memory with a constant byte.
+- The _memset() function fills the first n bytes of the memory area pointed to by s with the constant byte b
+- Returns a pointer to the memory area s